CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

   void Update()
   {
-    Vector3 spawnPosition = Vector3.zero;
+    Vector3 createPosition = Vector3.zero;
-    GameObject asteroidClone = Instantiate(asteroid, spawnPosition, asteroid.transform.rotation) as GameObject;
+    GameObject asteroidClone = Instantiate(asteroid, createPosition, asteroid.transform.rotation) as GameObject;
   }
   ```
   To understand what's happening here you need to know what **instantiate** means. **Instantiating** something is like building something from plans or instructions.
 If you're baking a cake, the cake is the **instance** and the recipe is the **Instantiate()** function.
 In the game world, your cake is instead a **GameObject**!

   Drag the Asteroid prefab form the "Prefabs" folder and drop it into the "asteroid" box for your "CreateAsteroids" script in the **Inspector** for your "Asteroids" object.
 Try running your game.

 3. WOAH!
-That was a lot of asteroids being created!The **Update()** function happens really fast so a lot of asteroids spawn.
+That was a lot of asteroids being created!The **Update()** function happens really fast so a lot of asteroids get created.
 You can control how fast the asteroids are created with the `InvokeRepeating()` function.
 Add this to your previous code:

     ```csharp
-    public float spawnTime = 1f;
+    public float creationTime = 1f;

     // Use this for initialization
     void Start()
     {
-    // 0f is when to start invoking repeat InvokeRepeating("spawnAsteroid", 0f, spawnTime);
+    // 0f is when to start invoking repeat InvokeRepeating("createAsteroid", 0f, creationTime);
     }
     ```

-    Now change `Update()` to `spawnAsteroid()` and put the "asteroid" prefab into the the script's "asteroid" slot in the "Asteroids" object **Inspector**.
+    Now change `Update()` to `createAsteroid()` and put the "asteroid" prefab into the the script's "asteroid" slot in the "Asteroids" object **Inspector**.

     Try running the code now, it should create asteroids much slower.